 Writing is something I have to decide to do, rather, force myself to do.
 That is probably true for a lot of people.
 I think I’ve been quick to blame the platform for my inability to sit down and commit myself to a few hours of typing.

-Only time will tell if history will repeat itself; that I don’t write much here either… But I’m feeling optimistic, and having the option of automating things with scripts and shortcodes will allow me to keep the boring at a minimum.
+Only time will tell if history will repeat itself; that I don’t write much here either… But I’m feeling optimistic, and having the option of automating things with scripts and shortcodes will allow me to keep the tedious tasks to a minimum.

-Over the last week, I’ve been able to sit down and concentrate on writing.
-I’m finding that once I get going, it starts to flow after a while.
+Since I started with Hugo; I’ve been able to sit down and concentrate on writing.
+I’m finding that once I get going, it begins to flow after a while.
 And doing it regularly also seems to make a tremendous difference :)

 The secret of getting ahead is getting started. -Mark Twain